aowens-21/racket-formatting/README.md

            ...
         ````

-    * The format combinators automatically coerce the annotated
+    * The format combinators automatically coerce the annotated syntax
-      syntax objects into their names when constructing the format
+      objects into their names when constructing the format instructions.
-      instructions.
-The users can directly pass such syntax objects
+      The programmers can directly pass such syntax objects
       to the combinators.

         ```